Things of quality have no fear of time

-You can do more with less if you choose quality products and services.
+You can do more good with less if you choose quality products and services.

 When people say that something is good quality they are referring to characteristics like durability, lack of defects, usefulness and aesthetic appeal.
 These characteristics means there is less waste because something that is more useful, lasts longer and looks better is going to be kept longer.
 Something that breaks easily or wears out quickly is going to be thrown out and replaced.